-On May 17, 2021, in connection with the signing of a letter of agreement, relating to the formation of Levo (the "Letter Agreement"), the Company issued to Stonepeak and Evolve ten year warrants to purchase common stock (allocated 90% to Stonepeak and 10% to Evolve).
+On May 17, 2021, in connection with the signing of a letter of agreement, relating to the formation of Levo (the "Letter Agreement"), the Company issued to Stonepeak and Evolve a ten years warrants to purchase common stock (allocated 90% to Stonepeak and 10% to Evolve).
 See below for details.
-The grant-date fair value of the warrants issued to Stonepeak and Evolve were: series B \$12.8 million, series C \$5.6 million, series D \$4.8 million, series E \$3.8 million and series F \$3.2 million.
+The grant-date fair value of the warrants issued to Stonepeak and Evolve were; series B \$12.8 million, series C \$5.6 million, series D \$4.8 million, series E \$3.8 million and series F \$3.2 million.
 The fair values of the warrants are recorded in the consolidated balance sheets in additional-paid-in capital in stockholders' equity as the warrants are indexed to the Company's common stock and meet the conditions for equity classification, and deferred financing costs.
 The carrying amount of the deferred financing costs is reduced as the commitment amount is funded, and the reduction amount is charged to additional-paid-in capital.
-As of September 30, 2022, the commitment funded of \$3.2 million has reduced the deferred financing costs, and charged to additional-paid-in capital.
-Additionally, as of September 30, 2022, the Company recorded an impairment charge of the carrying value on the balance sheet of \$31.0 million.
+As of June 30, 2022, the Company recorded an impairment charge of the carrying value on the balance sheet of \$31.0 million.
 See Note 2 for details.